MikeCase/workLog/Readme.md

 # Features
 * Vehicle Idendification Number decoding.
 VIA NHTSA database.
 * Create, Update and Delete vehicles from the database.
-* Thats about it for now..
+* List labor related to that vehicle.

-## Future features (to be updated often)
+## Future features
-* Interface with OBD via an opensource OBD dongle to help with the diagnostic dataloggins process
+* Interface with OBD via an opensource OBD dongle to help with the diagnostic data-logging process.